 Let’s grow carrot tops!
-One of the easiest plants for a young gardener to grow, carrot tops make pretty houseplants for a sunny window and their fern-like foliage is beautiful in an outdoor container garden.
-Eventually, white lacy flowers will bloom.
-Growing carrot tops from carrots takes no special equipment and results will be seen in a matter of days – always a bonus when working with kids!
+As one of the easiest plants for a young gardener to grow, carrot tops make pretty houseplants for a sunny window.
+Their fern-like foliage is beautiful in an outdoor container garden.
+Eventually, white, lacy flowers will bloom.
+Growing carrot tops from carrots requires no special equipment, and results will be seen in a matter of days – always a bonus when gardening with kids!

 How to Grow Carrot Tops

 Growing carrot tops is a fun project to do with the kids or just for the kid in you.
 There are several methods by which you can get the greens regrowing, and all of them are relatively successful.

 The water method will not only regrow carrot tops but also the tops of turnips, radishes, and beets and the bottoms of celery, lettuce, bok choy, and cabbage.
 The water method is pretty simple.
 All you will need is a shallow bowl containing about an inch (2.5 cm) of water and a carrot top about one inch (2.5 cm) thick.
 Nestle the carrot top, including the greens, into the shallow water.
 Set the glass in a light but not sunny window and change the water daily.
 Roots and new leaf growth should appear in as few as three days.
 After a few weeks, there should be enough root structure to transfer the carrot top to a container of potting soil where it can continue to grow.

 If you want to skip rooting the carrot tops in water, they can be planted directly in potting soil.

 - Place the carrot tops in a small container filled with potting soil so the top crown of the carrot is just above the potting medium.

 - Keep the soil moist and keep an eye on the tops as you watch them grow into rather lovely, lacy house plants.

 For this method of regrowth, you will need either a pie pan or a takeout container.

 - Punch a few drainage holes in the bottom of the container and place it on a tray.